basho/basho_docs/source/languages/en/riak/dev/using/keyfilters.md

 }
 ```

-Find invoices from customers who have names containing the word "solutions"
+Find invoices from customers who have names containing the word "solutions:"

 ```json
 {